Monitoring, Evaluation & Impact Assessment

 Dima is Senior Research Fellow at BCMCR with experience designing, implementing and evaluating major research and community-led media projects.
 Her work is currently focussed on the relation between digital media literacy and social impact in post-revolutionary and in conflict settings, focussing primarily on the Middle East and North Africa region.

 Jerome is a Research Assistant at BCMCR with a background in user experience evaluation and recent interests in community and digital media, explored through research methods such as ethnography, co-creation and participant-based approaches.
-He is scheduled to complete his PhD in an ethnographic study of hyperlocal community media in 2017.
+He completed his PhD, an ethnographic study of hyperlocal community media, in 2018.

 Dr. Annette Naudin